DHCross/book-md-tools/CnC Docs/02 CZ Ruins Mouths of Madness Reforged.md

 ### >>[end boxed text]<<

-**Gnoll males x 4:** _(These chaotic evil humanoids' vital stats are HD 2d10, HP 12, AC 15, MV 30 ft.
-Their saves are physical.
-Their special ability is darkvision 60 ft._ _They attack_ _by weapon at +1 damage due to strength.
-They each have patchwork leather armor, shield, throwing club x 2, morning star, and 2d4 gp.
-XP: 12+2)_
+**Gnoll males x 4:** _(These gnoll males’ vital statistics are HD 2d10.
+HP 12 each.
+AC 15.
+MV 30 ft.
+Disposition evil/chaos.
+Their primary attributes are physical.
+They wear patchwork leather armor and a medium wooden shield.
+They carry two throwing clubs each, a morning star, and 2d4 gold in coin each.
+Their special abilities include darkvision 60 ft., and they receive a +1 bonus to damage rolls due to strength.
+XP 12+2.)_

-**Gnoll females x 5:** _(These chaotic evil humanoids' vital stats are HD 1d10, HP 5, AC 12, MV 30 ft.
-Their saves are physical.
+**Gnoll females x 5:** *(These chaos/evil gnoll females’ vital statistics are HD 1d10.
+HP 5 each.
+AC 12.
+MV 30 ft. disposition chaos/evil.
+Their primary attributes are physical.
+They carry clubs, heavy knives, and 2d4 silver in coin each.
 Their special ability is darkvision 60 ft.
-They have clubs, heavy knives, and 2d4 sp.
-XP: 5+1)_
+XP: 5+1.)*

 There is nothing of value to be found here.